 College Canines - Services

-I will use the relevant shampoos and conditioners and shampoo two, three and sometimes even four times until your pet is clean!
+Relevant shampoos and conditioners will be used two, three and sometimes even four times until your pet is clean!

-These will be checked every visit and will be trimmed if needed.
-(You will be advised if the dog has objected and they have not been done)
+Nails will be checked every visit and will be trimmed if needed.
+You will need to advise us if the dog has objected to a nail trimming or if they have not been done before

 A de-mat charge may be incurred for excessive matting.
-However, my main concern is for the comfort of your pet.
-"Humanity Before Vanity, Always”
+However, the main concern is for the comfort of your pet.

 PLEASE ADVISE ME OF ALL PROBLEMS AND AILMENTS PRIOR TO GROOMING FOR THE COMFORT OF YOUR PET